 Insider tip!
 Stop here when you visit Klyde Warren (it’s right across the street).

-The best part about this dog park is it offers a swimming area for your pup to cool off.
-There is also a trail to take a walk afterward.
+The best part about this dog park is that it offers a swimming area for your pup to cool off.
+There is also a trail to take a walk or bike ride afterward.

 Tip!
 Do you love traveling with your dog?
 Check out this ULTIMATE Dog-friendly Texas Road Trip

-I love rides and Six Flags does not have a shortage, but it is always SO busy. (that’s why it’s towards the bottom of my list).
-If you visit, I encourage you to splurge and by the fast pass.
+I love rides, and Six Flags does not have a shortage, but it is always SO busy. (that’s why it’s towards the bottom of my list).
+If you visit, I encourage you to splurge and buy the fast pass.
 It would definitely be worth it.

 This is a fun activity for a girl’s night or date night, but I run out of room to store all the paintings.
 They could make great gifts though?!